Raku/Documentable/README.md

 #### Rakudo

-You need Perl 6 installed.
-You can install the Rakudo Perl 6 compiler by downloading the latest Rakudo Star release from [rakudo.org/downloads/star/](http://rakudo.org/downloads/star/).
+You need Raku installed.
+You can install the Rakudo Raku compiler by downloading the latest Rakudo Star release from [rakudo.org/downloads/star/](http://rakudo.org/downloads/star/).

 #### `zef`

-[Zef](https://modules.raku.org/repo/zef) is a Perl 6 module installer.
+[Zef](https://modules.raku.org/repo/zef) is a Raku module installer.
 If you installed Rakudo Star package, it should already be there.
 Feel free to use any other module installer for the modules needed (see below).